 Off the field, Michael was a typical teenager with a big heart.

-He loved spending time with his family, whether it was fishing by the lake, cheering at football games in the stadium, or just hanging out at home.
+He loved spending time with his family, whether fishing by the lake, cheering at football games in the stadium, or just hanging out at home.

 His infectious smile and easygoing nature made him a friend to many, and his presence lit up any room.